On Topology of Compact Hessian Manifolds: Topological Generalities

-By Poincar\'e's lemma, Hessian manifolds of Koszul type are indeed Hessian.
+By Poincar\'e lemma, Hessian manifolds of Koszul type are indeed Hessian.
 As explained in the introduction section, this is, actually, the ultimate origin of the notion of Hessian structures.